Certain kinds of welding make dangerous fumes or occur in toxic environments

 - Helmet not available separately

 The 3M Speedglas Adflo 46-1101-30i continues the 9100 design with minor changes.
-This is one of the most respected helmet brands in the entire industry.
-This helmet offers auto-on/off and 3M’s Natural Color technology for a true color view of your work.
-One complaint by some owners is that the curved front shield can produce distracting reflections in some shop lighting.
+This is one of the most respected brands in the industry, making it a favorite helmet for professionals.
+This helmet offers auto-on/off and 3M’s Natural Color technology for a true-color view of your work.
+Some owners complain that the curved front shield can produce distracting reflections in some shop lighting.

 The tack welding mode offered by the 3M Speedglas Adflo 46-1101-30i lets you vary the shade level’s reaction time.
-TheAdflow PAPR features the ability to redirect the airflow for greater comfort through the work day.
-Documentation, stats and settings are available through your phone’s Bluetooth connection.
+TheAdflow PAPR can redirect the airflow for greater comfort throughout the workday.
+Documentation, stats, and settings are available through your phone’s Bluetooth connection.

 2. Allegro Welding Helmet with EZ Air Max